promise/readme/README.md

 # 👋 I'm Glenn

-a `17.9649`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `17.965`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+✨ Pushed 1 commit to countr/website
+✨ Pushed 1 commit to countr/website
+✨ Pushed 1 commit to countr/website
+✨ Pushed 1 commit to countr/website
+✨ Pushed 1 commit to countr/website
+✨ Pushed 1 commit to countr/website
 ✨ Pushed 1 commit to countr/countr
 ✨ Pushed 8 commits to countr/countr
 🗣 Commented on #111 in countr/countr